 Has Gertrude Boyle Trust been buying or selling shares of Columbia Sportswear?

-Gertrude Boyle Trust has not been actively trading shares of Columbia Sportswear in the last ninety days.
+Gertrude Boyle Trust has not been actively trading shares of Columbia Sportswear during the past quarter.
 Most recently, Gertrude Boyle Trust sold 666,715 shares of the business's stock in a transaction on Tuesday, July 28th.
 The shares were sold at an average price of $78.77, for a transaction totalling $52,517,140.55.
 Following the completion of the sale, the insider now directly owns 7,360,822 shares of the company's stock, valued at $579,811,948.94.
 Learn More on Gertrude Boyle Trust's trading history.

 Who are Columbia Sportswear's active insiders?